 People use music therapy for attention deficit-hyperactivity disorder (ADHD), anxiety, autism, cancer, heart disease, chemotherapy-induced nausea and vomiting, memory loss, depression, mental well-being, infant development, pain, multiple sclerosis, osteoarthritis, Parkinson's disease, recovery after surgery, quality of life, schizophrenia, insomnia, cystic fibrosis, mental performance, nausea, vomiting, sedation, and ringing in the ears.

-People also use music therapy for addiction, aggression, alcoholism, antisocial behavior, asthma, bipolar disorder, childbirth, a lung condition called chronic pulmonary obstructive disease (COPD), diabetes, shortness of breath, anorexia, bulimia, seizures, headaches, sound hallucinations, high blood pressure, migraine, motion sickness, muscle cramps, itchy skin (neurodermatitis), recovery after surgery, prevention of pregnancy complications, scaly and itchy skin (psoriasis), spinal cord injury, muscle strength, and stroke.
+People also use music therapy for addiction, aggression, alcoholism, antisocial behavior, asthma, bipolar disorder, childbirth, a lung condition called chronic pulmonary obstructive disease (COPD), diabetes, shortness of breath, anorexia, bulimia, seizures, headaches, high blood pressure, migraine, motion sickness, muscle cramps, recovery after surgery, prevention of pregnancy complications, spinal cord injury, muscle strength, and stroke.

 More evidence is needed to rate the effectiveness of music therapy for these uses.